esthesis-iot/esthesis-core/esthesis-core-docs/docs/04-device-agent/01-Installation.md

 :::caution
 1. You must replace the `REGISTRATION_URL` environment variable with the hostname matching your installation.
 2. You must create/mount a data volume to the container, so that the device agent can persist its state.
-If you do not do so, the device agent will not be able to reconnect to esthesis Core after a restart, instead it will create to re-register (and probably fail if you have kept the `HARDWARE_ID` unchanged).
+If you do not do so, the device agent will not be able to reconnect to esthesis CORE after a restart, instead it will create to re-register (and probably fail if you have kept the `HARDWARE_ID` unchanged).
 :::